Hawai'i Department of Education: Ka Hei

-Choosing OpTerra Energy Services was selected through a competitively bid Hawai‘i State Procurement Process, to be the exclusive partner to design and build this ambitious program, the DOE developed Ka Hei, a five-year sustainability program (with up to two 12-month renewals) integrating innovative energy technology with meaningful learning experiences, while reducing energy costs through extensive solar installations and various energy efficiency upgrades.
+OpTerra Energy Services was selected through a competitively bid Hawai‘i State Procurement Process, to be the exclusive partner to design and build the DOE developed Ka Hei Program.
+This is an ambitious five-year sustainability program (with up to two 12-month renewals) integrating innovative energy technology with meaningful learning experiences, while reducing energy costs through extensive solar installations and various energy efficiency upgrades.
 Capturing the congruous relationship between the energy and educational initiatives, the program is aptly titled, Ka Hei, for a specific type of snare made with ropes that the Hawaiian god Maui used to capture the sun in the Hawaiian tradition.
 Ka Hei also means "to absorb as knowledge or skill."

 The far-reaching Ka Hei program offers not only a comprehensive educational comp- onent, but also contributes to the State of Hawai'i's goals to produce 100% renewable energy by 2045.
 The Ka Hei program envisions achieving long-term sustainability through its efforts to create Net Zero Energy (NZE) campuses to provide clean energy and energy resiliency.
 A NZE campus is a facility that uses the same amount of energy on an annual basis that it produces through renewable energy generated.